 Months!
-Maybe even years!
-Don’t worry, just because they are compostable it doesn’t mean they break down quickly in your kitchen.
-These cloths can be cleaned in the washing machine or dishwasher time and time again and they won’t even begin to break down.
+Typically about 12 months.
+Don't worry, just because they are compostable it doesn't mean they break down quickly in your kitchen.
+These cloths can be cleaned in the washing machine or dishwasher time and time again and they won't even begin to break down.
 They need the bugs and bacteria in your compost bin to begin the process of composition.

 Spruce cloths are made from 100% natural cellulose blended with cotton.
 That makes them 100% biodegradable and home compostable.
 Hip hip hooray for zero-waste living!